 Key West International Airport (EYW): Key West Airport is the only airport with commercial service located within the Florida Keys.
-The airport is just 15-20 minutes from the main tourist areas of Key West and is served by Delta, American Airlines, United, and Silver Airways.
+The airport is just 15-20 minutes from the main tourist areas of Key West and is served by Delta, American Airlines, United, JetBlue, Allegiant, and Silver Airways.
 Flights are limited and often very pricey so this may not be a viable option for many travelers.
-If you do fly into this airport, Uber and Lyft are alive and well in Key West (although not elsewhere in the Keys) so it’s possible to go carless if your plans will keep you in only Key West.
+That said, service to EYW has expanded the last few years, so check routes again anew in 2023 if it has been a few years since you’ve investigated flight options.
+If you do fly into this airport, Uber and Lyft are alive and well in Key West (although not always reliable elsewhere in the Keys).
+So it’s possible to go without a car if your plans will keep you in only Key West.

 Miami International (MIA): Many more visitors coming to visit the Keys start their trip at the major airport in Miami and rent a car to drive down the rest of the way.
+Miami to Key West is a 160 mile drive.
 Miami has a bit of a reputation for being a beast of an airport with long lines and challenging logistics (much like LAX and ATL), so be sure you leave plenty of time in your travel plans in both directions to deal with that.

 Fort Lauderdale-Hollywood International Airport (FLL): Another very viable option for travelers to the Keys is Fort Lauderdale.
-FLL is a larger airport with plenty of service from many cities and on multiple airlines (it’s a Southwest Airlines mini-hub).
+FLL is a larger airport with plenty of service from many cities and on multiple airlines (its largest carriers are Spirit and JetBlue and it’s also a Southwest Airlines mini-hub).
 It’s ultimately logistically easier than Miami even though its location adds about 30 extra minutes to the drive time down to the Keys.
 We used FLL for our trip and found the process quite seamless in terms of lines, rental cars, and more.

 What do I Need to Know about Visiting the Florida Keys by Cruise Ship?

 A lot of visitors to the Keys arrive via cruise ship.
 In fact, that was how I visited myself for the first time pre-kids.
 Cruise ships dock exclusively in Key West, so you really will only have a chance to explore the city proper if you come in via ship.
-The cruise ship terminal is highly walkable to most of the major attractions in Key West so it’s a very easy cruise port to navigate for anyone, but especially families.
+The three Key West cruise ship piers (Mallory Square, Pier B, and Outer Mile) are all highly walkable to most of the major attractions in Key West.
+It’s a very easy cruise port to navigate for anyone, but especially for families.

-Even if you aren’t coming in via cruise ship, it’s smart to watch the cruise ship schedules into Key West.
+Even if you aren’t coming in via cruise ship, it’s smart to keep an eye on the cruise ship schedules into Key West.
 They can dramatically affect crowd levels.
 If you want to have a mellower experience on a Key West day, try to visit on a day when ships aren’t in port (hard to do in the winter high season but easier to do in spring/summer/fall).
-The city of Key West keeps a calendar several months in advance here.
+The check out the cruise calendar several months in advance here.

 Are the Florida Keys a Good Destination to Visit with Kids?